microsoft/ccf-app-samples/data-reconciliation-app/docs/adr/03-reconciliation-logic.md

   "key": "<record key>",
   "value": "<value informed by User>",
   "group_status": "<value>",
-  "total_votes_count": "#",                 // total opinions count - initially comented (DEMO CHANGE)
+  "total_votes_count": "#",                 // total opinions count - initially commented (DEMO CHANGE)
   "count_of_unique_values": "#",            // count of unique values
   "members_in_agreement": "#",              // # of members in agreement with the User value
   "majority_minority": "<calculated value>" // relative to the number of active members in the network